gdetor/timeseries_imputlorer/README.md

 ## Tested platforms

-The software available in this repository has been tested in the following platforms:
+The software available in this repository has been tested on the following platforms:
   - Ununtu 22.04.4 LTS
       - Python 3.10.12
       - GCC 11.4.0